iricigor/FIFA2018/README.md

 # Get current match events
 Get-FIFALiveMatch Events
 # -AsString is the only parameter, so name can be skipped

+# Get short list of tomorrow's matches and their times
+Get-FIFATomorrow Short

+# Get teams' group standings, multiple teams supported
+Get-FIFATeamStanding SRB,CRO Full
 ```

 ### -AsString parameter explanation

-If -AsString is not specified, functions return JSON object as provided by calling API.
+If parameter `-AsString` is not specified, functions return JSON object as provided by parent API.

-**Short** gives short names for countries and result.
+**`-AsString Short`** gives short names for countries and result.
 For live matches, it will display current match time.
 If match is not yet started, it will display match start time.

-**Full** gives full names for countries and result.
+**`-AsString Full`** gives full names for countries and result.
 For live and future matches, it applies the same logic as short.

-**Events** gives full names for countries and result, followed by chronological list of events from the match.
+**`-AsString Events`** gives full names for countries and result, followed by chronological list of events from the match.